Documents Required for GST Registration

-The following persons are required to submit their identity proof and address proof along with photographs.
-For identity proof, documents like PAN, passport, driving license, aadhaar card or voters identity card can be submitted.
-For address proof, documents like passport, driving license, aadhaar card, voters identity card and ration card can be submitted.
+The following persons shall submit their identity proof and address proof along with photographs.
+For identity proof, documents like PAN, passport, driving license, Aadhaar card or voters identity card can be submitted.
+For address proof, documents like passport, driving license, Aadhaar card, voters identity card and ration card can be submitted.

 - Proprietary Concern – Proprietor

 - Partnership Firm or LLP – Managing, Authorized, Designated Partners (Should submit the personal details of all partners along with photos of ten Managing Partners)

 - Company – Managing Director, Directors and the Authorized Person